Updated: Dec 2

 When everything's said and done, you'd probably want to allocate a whole shelf to your home's purchase-related documents.
 Moreover, don't forget the signatures, several copies, and records with those documents.
 With a real estate agent's help, you can track all the paperwork, and more importantly, ensure that you haven't missed anything.

-A real estate agent can also help keep the paperwork from your file several years after the sale has been made.
+A property manager can also help keep the paperwork from your file several years after the sale has been made.
 Even though you should keep a copy of this paperwork with you, your real estate agent will only be a call away!

 3. Access to a Professional Network